athnikas/dbt-airflow-workshop/README.md

 Docker 5:20.10.21~3-0~ubuntu-jammy
 ```

-## Prerequisites for WSL
+## WSL Installation

 We need Windows Subsystem for Linux enabled in order to run Ubuntu.
-To check if it is already enabled do the following:
+To check if it is already enabled, do the following:
 1. Open Windows CMD and execute the following commands.
 Under the version column, it should state 2.
 If not, then upgrade (to be implemented).

     ```